HerbCaudill/crypto/README.md

 - All functions output strings
 - Human-facing text is encoded and decoded as `utf-8`
 - Keys and ciphers are encoded and decoded as `base58`
-- Passwords are stretched using `scrypt`
+- Short passwords are stretched using the Argon2id algorithm

 ### Installation